huggingface/blog/musicgen-inference.md

 Inference Endpoints allows us to write custom inference functions called [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
 These are particularly useful when a model is not supported out-of-the-box by the `transformers` high-level abstraction `pipeline`.

-At the time of this blog post's release, MusicGen lacks a dedicated `transformers` pipeline.
-To implement a custom handler function for MusicGen and serve it, we will need to:
+Let's demonstrate this process using MusicGen as an example.
+To implement a custom handler function for MusicGen and deploy it, we will need to:

 At the time of this blog post's release, MusicGen lacks a dedicated `transformers` pipeline.
 To implement a custom handler function for MusicGen and serve it, we will need to: